Create summarized Confluence notes and Jira comments from closed GitHub PRs recipe

 Choose GitHub

-Select Search issues/pull requests as your action.
+Select the Search issues/pull requests action.

 Select the Search issues/pull requests action